Olympus Tough TG-4

 The Olympus Tough TG-4 is a weatherised digital compact camera announced by Olympus Corporation on April 13, 2015.
 It differs from its predecessor, the Olympus Tough TG-3, by including raw image recording.

 Other than its new RAW capability, the TG-4 is technically very similar to the Olympus TG-3.
 The physical dimensions (length x width x depth) of the TG-3 and the TG-4 are identical.
+The camera uses a non-standard, proprietary, USB-cable called CB-USB8.

 In 2015, for the USA market, the MSRP for the older TG-3 is listed at $349 vs. $379 for the newer TG-4.
 The camera was superseded by the Olympus Tough TG-5 in May 2017.